mautic/mautic-marketplace/readme.md

 so follow the steps to setup it in your local!

-1. So first you have to go the supabase website than click on start your project, and signup for a new account.
+1. So first you have to go to the [supabase](https://supabase.com/) website than click on start your project, and signup for a new account.

 2. click on new project after signup!